In Real Life

 - Jaguars in captivity have been observed eating pumpkins that they were given to play with: seeds, skin, stem and all.
 Humans are omnivores that can completly digest only the soft parts of a pumpkin.

-- Flat Headed Cats, a small cat native to southern Thailand, Malaysia, Sumatra, and Borneo, are known to eat fruit and sweet potatoes, the latter of which comes from plantations.
+- Flat Headed Cats, a small cat native to southern Thailand, Malaysia, Sumatra, and Borneo, are known to dig up and eat fruit and sweet potatoes, the latter of which comes from plantations and both of which come from gardens.

 - There's at least one known example of a vegetarian lion, that made 9 years..